 Investments also form a vital part of the plan to return the system to full funding in the long term.

 Before the financial crisis the MSRA board decided to significantly increase its exposure to private equity, ultimately to 10 per cent of the total fund as a long-term target.

 The current allocation to private equity is 4 per cent.

 The decision to move more into private markets came before the fund experienced a more than 20 per cent loss in the 2009 financial year.
 This loss resulted in funding levels dropping from 78.62 per cent to 65.02 per cent.

-The board has expressed a desire to limit the volatility of the portfolio though increased diversification into private markets, real return assets, property and hedge funds.
+The board has expressed a desire to limit the volatility of the portfolio through increased diversification into private markets, real return assets, property and hedge funds.

 This increased allocation to private markets is to come predominately from the public equity portfolio, which currently accounts for 47 per cent of the overall portfolio.

 Moye says the board plans to reduce its exposure to public equity to 36 per cent of overall fund.